• Home

 Can your bread and butter pickles

-1. Spread a kitchen towel on the counter.
-Use your jar lifter to remove the warm jars from canner.
-Drain and line up the jars on the towel.
+• Spread a kitchen towel on the counter.
+Use the jar lifter to remove a hot jar from the canner, drain, and place on the towel.
+Keep the remaining jars in the canner, so they stay warm.

-2. Use your canning funnel and ladle to, add the hot cucumbers and onions loosely into hot jars leaving 1/2-inch headspace.
+• Use your canning funnel and ladle to pack the hot cucumbers and onions loosely into the jar.
+Ladle the hot brine over the pickles, and maintaining a 1/2 inch headspace.

-8. Remove the screw on bands and wash the jars.
+• Remove the screw on bands and wash the jars.
 Label and date the jars.
 Store in a cool, dark location.
 Allow 4-5 weeks for the pickles to develop their flavor.
 Use within a year.
+Yields about 5 pints depending on the size of your cucumbers.

 This recipe was originally published July 5, 2015.
-It has been updated with additional information and new photos.
+It has been reviewed and updated with additional information and new photos.

 If you know someone who doesn’t like pickles, let them taste these pickles.
 Granny’s Bread & Butter Pickles are so sweet that it may just convert them into a pickle lover too.